 Reconciliation and agreements focus on closing socio-economic gaps that separate Indigenous people from other British Columbians.

 First Nations engagement, through negotiation, is pivotal to the well being of Indigenous Interests, businesses and citizens.

 - Economic Development

 The Province supports Indigenous entrepreneurs through programs, training and funding.

 The Province offers skills and expertise to build capacity and goodwill with First Nations.

 - Minister's Advisory Council on Aboriginal Women (MACAW)

-Providing advice to government and other groups on how to improve the quality of life for Aboriginal women across British Columbia.
+Providing advice to government and other groups on how to improve the quality of life for Indigenous women across British Columbia.

-Learn more about engagement with the urban Aboriginal population.
+Learn more about engagement with the urban Indigenous population.